 Find out more here: ESL Information Gap Activities.

 #4: Just a Minute

 To turn it into more of a conversational activity, put students into groups of 4.
-Then, each of the 3 students who were listening have to ask 1-2 follow-up questions based on what they heard.
+Then, each of the 3 students who were listening has to ask 1-2 follow-up questions based on what they heard.

 Check it out here: Just a Minute ESL Speaking Activity.